argon-rbx/argon/README.md

 # Features
 * Two-way sync (currently only from VS Code to Roblox is supported)
 * Support for renaming, changing directory and classes
-* Instance syncing with differen options
 * Porting in both sides with just one button
+* Instance syncing with various options
 * Customizable, expandable and flexible
 * Self updating class database
 * Integrated file icon theme